30+ startup business ideas you can start in Australia

 Gardening

 Turn your passion for green spaces into income.
-Gardening startups can offer:
+Gardening startups suit Australian climates and offer year-round work in most regions.

 - lawn maintenance and treatments